Henry Blofeld: Early life

 Blofeld's family were landowners at Hoveton in Norfolk and he was the youngest of three siblings.
 His elder brother, Sir John Blofeld, became a High Court judge.
 Henry's father (Thomas Robert Calthorpe Blofeld, 1903–1986) was at Eton with Ian Fleming and his name is believed to have been the inspiration for the name of James Bond supervillain, Ernst Stavro Blofeld.

 Blofeld is a distant relative of the Honourable Freddie Calthorpe, a former England Test captain, but, contrary to common belief, he is not Calthorpe's nephew.

 Education

-Blofeld was educated at Sunningdale School and at Eton College, followed by King's College, Cambridge, but failed both his final exams "by an innings".
+Blofeld was educated at Sunningdale School and at Eton College, followed by King's College, Cambridge, but failed both his final exams.

 School cricket

 Blofeld played cricket at both Sunningdale and Eton.
 He was wicket-keeper for the Eton College First XI and had an exceptional career as a schoolboy cricketer.
 In 1956, Blofeld scored 104 not out for a Public Schools team against the Combined Services, and he was given the Cricket Society's award for the most promising young player of the season.
 Appointed Eton captain in his final year at school, Blofeld suffered a very serious accident, when he was hit by a bus while riding a bicycle, remaining unconscious for 28 days.